 To make the sauce, add the sugar and butter to a saucepan with half ofthe cream.
 Bring to the boil over a medium heat, stirring all the time, until the sugar has completely dissolved.

 Next, stir in the black treacle.
 Turn up the heat slightly and let the mixture bubble away for 2-3 mins until it is a rich toffee colour, stirring occasionally to make sure it doesn’t burn.
 Then take the pan off the heat and beat in the rest of the cream.

 Finally, remove the puddings from the oven.
 Leave in the tins for a few mins then, using a small palette knife, loosen them from the sides of the tins before turning them out.
-Spoon over the warm sauce and serve with Rodda’s custard or a dollop of Cornish clotted cream.
+Spoon over the warm sauce and serve with a dollop of Rodda’s Cornish clotted cream.